 And so as of the end of my trip, I had written one post that says that the true reality that we actually live in is a story itself, but added that human art also makes stories with meaning, and that this meaning can be quite hostile to the author of reality.

-But I’d been spending the whole week in LA basically concerning myself with the saga of Zack Snyder.
+But I’d been spending the whole week in LA basically concerning myself with the saga of Zack Snyder and the Justice League.
 I mean the goal of going to LA was to pass out my book to the Magnificent Seven filmmakers that inspired me to start telling stories.
 The first and the biggest on the list for me was Zack Snyder.
 To that, though, Chris Terrio was the screenwriter for the whole Zack Snyder superhero vision, and Ben Affleck was a big Warner director who played Batman in the Zack Snyder superhero films.
 So three of my seven inspirational filmmakers were related by the whole Justice League affair.

 Now I’d left LA after having a lot of fun passing out my book and learning of a production company in Hollywood, and was quite happy to be on my merry way.
-But sure, I would have liked to have met any of the Magnificent Seven personally, and so there is I suppose that aspect of the trip that “If I had been someone known or important, maybe I could have met these dudes personally or gotten some of them to take a more serious look at my work, or gotten some more tips about how to start out…” and all that’s kind of stuff.
+But sure, I would have liked to have met any of the Magnificent Seven personally, and so there is I suppose that aspect of the trip that “If I had been someone known or important, maybe I could have met these dudes personally or gotten some of them to take a more serious look at my work, or gotten some more tips about how to start out…” and all that kind of stuff.

 I mean I really didn’t feel too much of that, but yeah, a bit of it may have been there.
 Also, one thing I did learn is that impromptu pitches of story ideas or scripts to filmmakers can be a bit dicey in some ways, and artists are a little selective about what they will listen to because they don’t want to get sued some day after making a movie or something and having to hear from some story guy that the idea had been stolen or whatever.
 That’s actually one reason why I didn’t really push pitching any ideas to anyone on my trip.